wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 ### 2. Create main inbound Voice Entry Point and Main IVR to reach the Entry Point of team member

-> **NOTE:** This section should only be performed by the first attendee, who is configuring the POD.
-This lab assumes there are few members of your team which are sharing the same tenant.
-Each one can create their own call flow and by using menu IVR under the main flow a decision can be made on what Entry Point you want the call to take. e.g. Map DN to `EP_Main_TS` > `Flow_Main_TS`, then branch out to your own Entry Point from Flow_Main_TS through corresponding menu item using "GoTo" activity.

 - Login to Portal and create the main inbound voice Entry Point.
 (Provisioning > Entry Point / Queue).
 Create the Entry Point named `EP_Main_TS` if it has not been created yet.

 - Mapping the DN to the main Entry Point.
-In the Portal, under Entry Point Mappings page (Proivisioning > Entry Point Mappings), map the listed DN to `EP_Main_TS`.
+In the Portal, under Entry Point Mappings page (Provisioning > Entry Point Mappings), map the listed DN to `EP_Main_TS`.

-- Navigate to Routing Strategy > Flow and create new flow `Flow_Main_TS` if it has not been created yet.
+- Navigate to Routing Strategy: Con > Flow and create new flow `Flow_Main_TS` if it has not been created yet.
 Follow the steps below to build main flow:
 	- Add Menu activity and name it "Flow_Main_Menu"
 	- Choose IVR prompt "Flow_Main_Menu.wav"
 	- Tick checkbox "Make Prompt Interruptible"